djoreilly/linux-helper/README.md

 $ uv run adk run linux_agent
 ...
 [user]: do a health check
-[general_health]: The system has adequate free memory.

-The following processes are using a significant amount of memory:
-*   PID 12025 (adk) is using 1.662% of memory.

-The following systemd units are in a failed state:
+[general_health]: The `apache2.service` (PID N/A) is in a failed state.
-*   apache2.service: This indicates a problem with the Apache web server.

-[user]: follow up on the apache problem
+[user]: why

-[apache_agent]: The apache2.service failed to start because the address [::]:80 and 0.0.0.0:80 are already in use.
-This usually means another process is already listening on port 80.
-It could be another web server or some other application.
+[apache_agent]: The Apache webserver failed to start because the address is already in use, specifically on ports `[::]:80` (IPv6) and `0.0.0.0:80` (IPv4).
+This indicates that another process is already listening on port 80.
+Additionally, there's an error "Unable to open logs", which might be a consequence of the server failing to start.

-Here's how to troubleshoot:
-...
+[user]: briefy explain how i can find the process using the port

+[apache_agent]: You can use the `lsof` or `netstat` commands.

+With `lsof`:
+`sudo lsof -i :80`

+With `netstat`:
+`sudo netstat -tulnp | grep :80`

+These commands will show you the process ID (PID) and the name of the program currently using port 80.
+[user]: exit
 ```